-HARRISBURG – Rep. Robert Godshall (R-Montgomery) said the deadline to apply for the state’s 2012 Property Tax/Rent Rebate program is being extended from June 30 to Dec.
+HARRISBURG – Rep. Robert Godshall (R-Montgomery) would like to let residents know that the deadline to apply for the state’s 2013 Property Tax/Rent Rebate program is being extended from June 30 to Dec.
 31.

 When politics gets in the way of good public policy, citizens inevitably lose.
 That is precisely what happened to electric ratepayers when the Independent Regulatory Review Commission (IRRC) met May 22 and, by a 3-2 vote, approved regulations put forth by the Pennsylvania Public Utility Commission (PUC) that fail to adequately protect the public against electric rate price gouging.
 In fact, the PUC regulations even go so far as to block the citizens’ right to provide public input when the PUC determines a decision must be expedited.

 HARRISBURG – Rep. Robert Godshall (R-Montgomery) today received the prestigious James McGirr Kelly Award for Excellence in recognition of his dedication to promoting the availability of safe drinking water in the Commonwealth.
 The award was presented in Harrisburg today by the National Association of Water Companies, Pennsylvania chapter.